The GUI¶

 Profiles obtained from pixel positions are considered as current or temporary profile candidates.
 The last profile candidate will be replaced by a new one each time you click on a new pixel position.

-to keep the candidate profile in the spectral library.
-Activate Add profiles automatically
+Click on Add Profile(s) to keep the candidate profile in the spectral library.
+Activate Add profiles automatically to collect multiple profiles and display them all in the same spectral library.

 As an alternative to the mouse you can also identify and select pixel profiles using the shortcuts to change, select and add pixel profiles to the Spectral Library.